jfishe/ctags_markdown/README.md

 | d      | doctag        | yes     | no      | 0      | NONE   | doctags     |
 | e      | tag           | yes     | no      | 0      | NONE   | tags        |

-Titles is not available in earlier versions of [Universal Ctags][Universal Ctags].
+Titles is not available in earlier versions of [Universal Ctags].

 ## Universal ctags configuration